dbaty/soho/docs/_build/html/_sources/installation.txt

 Installation
 ============

-You must have Python 2.7 or Python 3 installed.
+You must have Python 2.7 or Python 3.2 installed.
+Other versions may work but are not supported.
 As usual, it is recommended that you install Soho within a `virtual environment
 <http://www.virtualenv.org/en/latest/index.html>`_ (virtualenv).

 Soho and required dependencies can be installed like this (of course,